GuhaAG/insta_slideshow/README.md

-# go-react-boilerplate
+# Instagram Slideshow
-Demo application that shows how to use a react frontend with a Go backend.
+Go API to fetch instragram media with a username, and display them on a webpage.

 ### dependencies
 - yarn